5 Easy Ways to Incorporate Tableau in the Classroom

-Editor’s Note: This piece is part of the Back-to-School series on the Tableau blog.
-At Tableau, we feel that data skills are essential for the next generation of workers and business leaders.
+Editor’s Note: At Tableau, we feel that data skills are essential for the next generation of workers and business leaders.
 Over the next 5 years, we have committed to enabling 10 million people with data skills.
 Tableau’s Academic Program seeks to arm students with the valuable analytical skills needed to make data-driven decisions, both academically and professionally.

-More than 500,000 students and instructors have been able to use the free software and training resources provided through Tableau’s Academic Programs.
-In my three years on the Academic Programs team at Tableau, we've seen instructors from all disciplines and grade levels incorporate Tableau into classes many different ways.
+More than 2 million students and instructors have been able to use the free software and learning resources provided through Tableau’s Academic Programs.
+In my three years on the Academic Programs team, I've seen instructors from all disciplines and grade levels incorporate Tableau into their classes.

-As you head back to school this year, we’ve rounded up 5 ways to incorporate Tableau into your class and curriculum.
+As you look to provide valuable data skills to your students, we’ve rounded up 5 ways to incorporate Tableau into your class and curriculum.
 Whether you’re teaching graduates or high schoolers, there are resources to help.

 1. Assign free training videos to watch before class